alexandre-dacaf/cliware/docs/roadmap.md

 > Version 0.4.0

 > [!TIP]
-> - [ ] 3.2.1 - Implement variable to keep track of available commands on CommandInput

 - [ ] 1.2.1 - Implement *back()* function to rewind to previous prompt
 - [ ] 1.2.2 - Implement *validate()* function to check and alert before submit